Anxiety attack symptoms include:

 How long does it take for an anxiety attack to go away?

 Anxiety attacks typically last no more than 30 minutes, with the symptoms reaching their most intense at about halfway through the attack.
 Anxiety can build up for hours or even days before the actual attack so it is important to take note of factors that contribute to anxiety to effectively prevent or treat them.

 Symptoms Feeling nervous, restless or tense.
 Having a sense of impending danger, panic or doom.
 Having an increased heart rate.
 Breathing rapidly (hyperventilation) Sweating.
 Feeling weak or tired.
 Trouble concentrating or thinking about anything other than the present worry.

-How do you calm a panic attack naturally?
+How do you know it’s a panic attack?